 switcH2 converts Brewery Wastewater into Hydrogen

 Factories produce vast amounts of byproducts in the form of organic and inorganic wastes.
-Effluent discharge makes its way into water streams, groundwater, and soil reduces the water quality, and poses a health risk for all living organisms.
+Effluent discharge makes its way into water streams and groundwater, lowers the water quality, and poses a health risk for all living organisms.
 Therefore, startups develop innovative solutions to repurpose the byproducts in industries and attain circularity.
 For example, reusing produced water from hydrocarbon recovery processes further reduces freshwater consumption.

 switcH2 is an Australian startup that designs a proprietary electrolytic catalyst to generate hydrogen.
 The startup’s solution uses organic-rich brewery wastewater and renewable energy to provide clean energy for transportation, and heat generation, and electricity production.
 The byproduct from the electrolysis is forwarded to treatment facilities.
 As a result, switchH2 allows breweries to adopt a low-value waste stream using their low-cost, sustainable wastewater processing system, saving costs.